 Love.Learn.Grow - the Helping Young Parents online community

 Love.Learn.Grow also gives you the chance to talk to the people who developed the Helping Young Parents program.
-Access to this online community is limited to program participants.
-If you’re already participating in this program, you can visit Love.Learn.Grow now.
+You can visit Love.Learn.Grow now.

 Participating in the program

 We will work with you to identify a learning path that will help you achieve a Year 12 Certificate or a Certificate II equivalent.

 This may include accessing local high schools or TAFEs.
 In some circumstances, distance or online learning courses might be a better choice.
 No matter what path you decide to take, we will be there to support you in figuring out how to improve your future employment options through education.

 We will also work with you to identify other support services and early childhood learning options you and your child can access.

 While you are eligible for the extra assistance available through this program, you will need to go to interviews, develop a Participation Plan and participate in the activities you agree to.